jwise-mfg/iot-registry/README.md

 The web server needs PHP 7 or up.

+Both client and server assume this service will be at the root of the domain (or subdomain), so https://iot.yourserver/ would work, but https://www.yourserver/iot would not.

 You probably want to secure the `cache` and `view` folders (which is done differently in different web servers, and can't be covered here.)

+If you don't want to display this README as the home page of your service, add a file called home.html to the root (or replace the index.php)

 ## Installation on Client